nachocaru/xaprb.com/content/blog/2006-04-30-how-to-optimize-subqueries-and-joins-in-mysql.md

     having count(*) &gt; 2000
 );</pre>

 This query will finish about the time the Sun turns into a brown dwarf and swallows the Earth.
-I don&#8217;t know how long it will take because I&#8217;ve never felt like letting it run indefinitely.
-You&#8217;d think, from looking at the query, that it would a) evaluate the inner query and find the 10 values, b) go find those 10 rows in `subcategory`, which should be really fast to look up by their primary keys.
+I don't know how long it will take because I've never felt like letting it run indefinitely.
+You'd think, from looking at the query, that it would a) evaluate the inner query and find the 10 values, b) go find those 10 rows in `subcategory`, which should be really fast to look up by their primary keys.
 Nope.
-Here&#8217;s the query plan:
+Here's the query plan:

 <pre>*************************** 1. row ***************************
            id: 1